lis05/MoLa/idea/MoLa.md

 ## VM
 To execute a program, it first has to be converted to a list of simple instructions, which will be then executed by the VM.

-An instruction is an structure that conttains details of how some action has to be executed.
+An instruction is an structure that contains details of how some action has to be executed.
 A MoLaVM instruction is made of:
 - Instruction code.
 Denoted as `inscode(ins)`.
 - The name of the file which caused the instruction to be generated.
 Denoted as `insfile(ins)`.
 - The line number in the file which caused the instruction to be generated.
 Denoted as `insline(ins)`.
-- A pointer to the environment of the module where the instruction has been generated.
-Denoted as `insenv(ins)`.
 - Arguments of the instruction, packed into it during its creation.
 Denoted as `insarg_i(int)`, where i is the index of the argument.

 Instructions of a module are stored in a single list.
 Instructions from new modules are appended to the end of the list.
 A module structure stores the absolute offset of the first instruction of that module in the list.